Tarantula (DC Comics): Catalina Flores

-Her fate was unknown during Infinite Crisis when the Secret Society of Super Villains released Chemo, destroying Bludhaven.
-Later in Secret Six, she was revealed to be alive and well, but was imprisoned at Alcatraz Island.
-She stole a mysterious card from Junior, a mysterious crime boss who runs all of the West Coast mobs.
+Tarantula steals a mysterious card from Junior, a mysterious crime boss who runs all of the West Coast mobs.
 It was later revealed that she was in possession of a "Get Out of Hell Free" card, forged by Neron.
-The card is coveted by Junior, who is revealed to be Rag Doll's insane sister, who sends an army of supervillains after Tarantula.
-She eventually sacrifices herself by pulling Junior and herself in front of a combined attack from the assembled villains, killing them both.
+The card is coveted by Junior, who sends an army of supervillains after Tarantula.
+Tarantula sacrifices herself by pulling Junior and herself in front of a combined attack from the assembled villains, killing them both.